 - In a medium or large mixing bowl, stir together dry ingredients: flour, baking powder, cinnamon, baking soda, and salt.

-- Add grated apples, diced apples, and walnuts and stir one more, being careful not to over-mix.
+- Add grated apples, diced apples, mashed banana, and walnuts and stir once more, being careful not to over-mix.
 The batter will be thick.

-- Spray muffin tins with cooking spray.
-Divide the batter evenly between the 12 muffin cups.
-Bake muffins for 15 to 17 minutes, or until the muffins are golden on top and a toothpick inserted into a muffin comes out mostly clean.
+- Spray a 12-muffin pan with cooking spray and divide the batter between the muffin cups.
+Bake for 15 to 18 minutes, or until lightly golden on top and a toothpick inserted into a muffin comes out mostly clean.

 - Let muffins cool for 15 minutes, and then loosen edges with a knife.
 Cool on a wire rack.
 Freeze leftover muffins for up to 3 month